 - 1. Close the valve on the nitrous bottle. - 2.
 Empty the main nitrous supply line. - 3.
 Remove the retaining nut from the nitrous solenoid. - 4.
-Remove the coil and housing from the nitrous solenoid base. - 5.
-Unscrew the stem from the nitrous solenoid base.
-Do this by double nutting the stem, or by using a solenoid stem removal tool (NOS P/N 16666-SNOS).
+Remove the coil and housing from the nitrous solenoid base. - Unscrew the stem from the nitrous solenoid base.
+Do this by double nutting the stem, or by using a solenoid stem removal tool (NOS P/N 16665-SNOS), which is included in all solenoid overhaul kits.
 Do not use pliers on the solenoid stem.
 Damage to the stem will result. - 6.
 Remove the stem, spring, and plunger from the solenoid base. - 7.
 Examine the plunger seal for swelling.
-The seal surface should be flat, except for a small circular indentation in the center;
+The seal surface should be flat, except for a small circular indentation in the center of the seal;